Skip to Content

 Instructions

-• Cook the pasta in a large pot of boiling salted water according to the package instructions.
+• Cook 16 oz of farfalle pasta in a large pot of boiling salted water according to the package instructions.
 Cook al dente.
 Add to a strainer and rinse under cold water.
-Set aside.
+Add to a large serving bowl.

-• Gently toss the salad ingredients together.
-Place covered in the fridge to chill 1-2 hours.
+• Sprinkle on ⅔ cup crumbled feta cheese.
+Gently toss the salad ingredients together.
+Place covered in the fridge to chill for 1-2 hours.
 Then gently stir just before serving.
+Serve cold.

 Recipe Notes:

-This salad can be refrigerated for 3-4 days after making it.
+This salad can be refrigerated for 3-4 days.
 Store it in an airtight container or a bowl covered with plastic wrap.
-For meal prep it can be stored in mason jars sealed with the lid.

 Nutrition